BSC-computational-genomics/guidance/README.md

 ## Getting Started <a name="getstarted"></a>

 GUIDANCE was developed to run on HPC infrastructures and cloud environments.
 The instructions given here consider this execution in HPC environment.
-In order to run it in the cloud, specific instructions are given in this [project](https://github.com/ramonamela/guidance_cloud).
+In order to run it in the cloud, specific instructions are given in this [project] (https://github.com/ramonamela/guidance_cloud).

 These instructions will get you a copy of the project up and running on your machine.
 There are two main options to run GUIDANCE: directly on top of your OS and inside a [Singularity image](https://github.com/sylabs/singularity).
 We strongly recommend to use Singularity as it makes all the process much more easier.